Fix: ‘Connection timed out: no further information’ in Minecraft

 It’s time to log in to your router and allow a few ports.

-1. Open your preferred Web browser, type your Default Gateway number (IP address) into the address bar, and press Enter.
+1. Open your preferred web browser, type your Default Gateway number (IP address) into the address bar, and press Enter.
 Enter the username and password.
-It should be available online.
+This information should be available online.

 Logging into your router

-1. First of all, find the Enable Manual Assignment setting and click the radio button next to Yes.
-Locate the window which allows you to type in the MAC address and the IP address of your choice so type in everything you have gathered in the previous steps for your respective computer.
+1. Find the Enable Manual Assignment setting and click the radio button next to Yes.
+Locate the window that allows you to type in the MAC address and the IP address of your choice, and enter the information you gathered in the previous steps for your computer.

 Enable Manual Assignment

-1. After you have done that, click on the Add option and you have now added your console’s IP address to your router.
+1. After that, click on the Add option to add your computer’s IP address to your router.

 2. Find the Port Forwarding section while still logged into your router’s interface.
-Each router will provide different steps for this.
+Each router will have different steps for this.

-4. Enter the static IP address you created for your PC in the steps above and make sure you click on the Enable option if it is available.
+4. Enter the static IP address you created for your PC in the steps above, and make sure you click the Enable option if it is available.

 Port forwarding in your router

-1. Click on the Save or Apply button and make sure you restart both your router and your PC to fully apply these changes.
-Check to see if server timeout issues still occur to everyone who tried to join your server!
+1. Click the Save or Apply button and restart both your router and your PC to apply these changes.
+Check to see if the server timeout issues still occur when others try to join your server!

-1. Open up the Minecraft Launcher and click on the “Installations” button.
+1. Open the Minecraft Launcher and click on the “Installations” button.

-3. From here, select any other version of the game except for the currently running one and click on “Create”.
+3. Select any version of the game except for the current one and click on “Create”.

-4. This will now begin the download of that version and it will be added to the installations menu.
+4. This will start the download of that version, and it will be added to the Installations menu.

-5. You can now select this version and attempt to get into your desired server.
+5. Select this version and try to join your desired server.

-6. Check to see if this fixes the issue for you.
+6. Check if this fixes the issue for you.

 1. Click here to navigate to the server check website.